kneyugn/TextureClassification-CS4476-Fall-2018/index.md

 ### GLCM

-Statistics example from GLCM with 100 x 100 size image and d = 1

 ![Image](https://i.imgur.com/2czPsg5.png)

-Statistics example from GLCM with 576 x 576 size image and d = 1
 ![Image](https://i.imgur.com/U8Hrdi0.png)

 It can be noticed that GLCM algorithm does not extract distinctive features when the resized images are used.
 Therefore, only images with original size are used to make a SVM classifier.